farbod2015/javascript/How Git Works.md

   >>>>>>> lisa
   ```

-* we need to solve the confilct manually:
+* we need to solve the conflict manually:

   ```txt
   Apple Pie